grapemoli/grapemoli/README.md

 # Introduction
 👋 Hi a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

 Relevant courses that I took are Data Structures and a myriad of math classes (Multivariate Calculus, Linear Algebra, Statistics).
-Upcoming relevant courses this spring are Software Engineering courses and Database/Data Systems courses.
+Currently, I'm in a SWE and Oracle Database course.

-Language Preferences: C++, Java
+- Language Preferences: C++, Java
-Languages I've dabbled in: C++, Java, Python, JavaScript, Swift, Ruby, Visual Basic, Scala
+- Languages I've dabbled in: C++, Java, Python, JavaScript, Swift, Ruby, Visual Basic, Scala

 # Projects Timeline